Prof. Xavier Dumay

-Jo B. Helgetun, MA, is Doctoral Research Fellow in the Institute for the Analysis of Change in Contemporary and Historical Societies at the University of Louvain.
-His current research focuses on the national trajectories of education policy reform and their embeddedness in the global education policy field.
+Dr. Jo B. Helgetun, is a post-doctoral Research Fellow in the Institute for the Analysis of Change in Contemporary and Historical Societies at the University of Louvain.
+He achieved his doctorate through studying the national trajectories of education policy reform and their embeddedness in the global education policy field as a part of the TeachersCareers project.
+He is now researching the emergence of new digital governance structures in England and Belgium, with a focus on the smart-phone application TeacherTapp.
 His past work was on the new governance of Educational Research, comparing trajectories, turns and transformations in the United Kingdom, Germany, and Norway.
-His work on education research governing is forthcoming in the European Journal of Education and the book series Oxford Studies in Comparative Education.
-Jo has worked as a Doctoral Research Fellow on the project since September 2017, focusing on the formation of teacher policy in England and France.
-His PhD thesis will analyse how historical trajectories, political practices, and international influences guide initial teacher training policies.
+His work has been published in the Journal of Education Policy, European Journal of Teacher Education, European Journal of Education, and the book series Oxford Studies in Comparative Education.